We are committed to complying with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act).

 Security of personal information

 We take all reasonable steps to prevent unauthorised access to, and disclosure of, personal information, and take all reasonable care to protect personal information from misuse and loss.

 If there is a serious data breach involving personal information likely to result in serious risk of harm to our clients, we will promptly contain the breach and undertake an assessment of the suspected data breach.
 Where an eligible data breach has been identified we will notify all clients and provide details of the data breach, before reporting a statement of the breach to the Australian Information Commissioner.

 Under the Privacy Act, you are entitled to access your personal information, subject to some exceptions.
 You also have the right to ask us to update or correct your personal information when it is inaccurate, incomplete or out of date.

-Please send a written request by post or email to the Privacy Officer at the contact details below, if you wish to:
+Please send a written request to the Privacy Officer at the contact details below, if you wish to:

 Contact details: email@example.com.